Two border row officials back at work

 Two UK Border Agency officials suspended during the row over the relaxation of checks have been cleared of blame and are back at work.

 Graeme Kyle, director of operations at Heathrow, and Carole Upshall, director of the south and European operations, were suspended last month.

 UKBA chief Rob Whiteman said two management reports had cleared them.

 Border force chief Brodie Clark who was also suspended later resigned saying his position had been made "untenable".

 The row - over whether a relaxation of border checks went further than had been authorised by ministers - is being investigated by Chief Inspector of the UKBA John Vine.

 But Mr Whiteman confirmed to the home affairs committee that Mr Kyle and Ms Upshall were no longer suspended, following a management investigation carried out under disciplinary procedures.

 "The result of his investigation was a report to me saying they did not have a case to answer, they were cleared of any charges and we have therefore brought them both back to work."

-Referring to previous evidence to the committee provided by Mr Clark that he had previously raised concerns about the number of times checks were relaxed at Heathrow, Conservative MP Mark Reckless asked whether that had been taken into consideration.'No rogue'
+Referring to previous evidence to the committee provided by Mr Clark that he had previously raised concerns about the number of times checks were relaxed at Heathrow, Conservative MP Mark Reckless asked whether that had been taken into consideration.

 Mr Whiteman said the report had found that although he had been "involved in the operations" Mr Kyle had "not deliberately been part of suspending checks against ministerial authority and that those issues rested with Mr Clark".